mohsinjavedcheema/computer-easy-exam/README.md

 GitHub is a hosting service for Git repositories.

 So they are not the same thing: Git is the tool, GitHub is the service for projects that use Git.

+Stages of Git
+Commited (stored in local database)
+Modified (file changed but not commited to database) Staged (modified file is marked to go into the next commit snapshot)